 Parham joined Watsi on May 27th, 2014.
-Six years ago, Parham became the 200th member to automatically support a new Watsi patient every month.
-Since then, 5,592 more people have become monthly donors!
-Parham's most recent donation traveled 8,500 miles to support Ian, an 11-year-old boy from Kenya, to fund hand fracture repair.
+Eight years ago, Parham joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Parham's most recent donation traveled 1,900 miles to support Dawentz, a teenage student from Haiti, to fund cardiac surgery to replace his damaged heart valve.

-Ormnai is a young student from Tanzania.
-He was diagnosed with genu valgus.
-His legs bow inward so that his knees touch.
+Marigarita is a four-year-old girl and the youngest in a family of four children.
+Both of her parents are farmers, growing maize for food.
+They get some money from doing manual labor jobs such as harvesting and looking after other people's farms.
+Marigarita was diagnosed with bilateral genu valgus.
+Her legs bow inward so that her knees touch.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
-As a result, he cannot for long distances without pain.
-Our medical partner, African Mission Healthcare, is requesting $940 to fund corrective surgery for Ormnai.
-The procedure is scheduled to take place on July 4.
-Treatment will hopefully restore Ormnai's mobility, allow him to participate in a variety of activities, and greatly decrease his risk of future complications.
-Ormnai’s father says, “My son’s legs are worsening am afraid he won’t be able to walk if not treated please help my son am unable to afford the cost.”
+As a result, she feels pain after walking a long distance.
+Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Marigarita.
+The procedure is scheduled to take place on December 3rd.
+Treatment will hopefully restore Marigarita's mobility, allow her to participate in a variety of activities, and greatly decrease her risk of future complications.
+Marigarita’s mother says, “Please help treat my daughter so that she can walk well without difficulty.”